chicham-bridge

 1. Key Monastery

-One of the most revered monasteries in Spiti Valley, Key Monastery is around 1000 years old and also serves as a center of Buddhist learning.
+One of the most popular monasteries in Spiti Valley, Key Monastery is around 1000 years old and also serves as a center of Buddhist learning.
 It is also the oldest training center for lamas and can accommodate around 350 lamas at one time.

 As with many other monasteries in Lahaul and Spiti Valley, the iconic Key Monastery is also perched at a hilltop at an altitude of 4166m.
 It is also the largest monastery in Spiti Valley.